Updated: Aug 23

-In 1582, Pope Gregory XIII realized that the Julian calendar was slightly imperfect and had, as a result, drifted about 10 whole days from its course!
-He therefore devised a new, more chronologically precise, system which came to be known as the Gregorian calendar.
+In 1582 however, Pope Gregory XIII realized that the Julian calendar was slightly imperfect and had, as a result, drifted about 10 whole days from its course!
+He, therefore, devised a new, more chronologically precise, system that came to be known as the Gregorian calendar.
 Still, because he was a Roman and followed the thinking of Julius Caesar, Pope Gregory's new calendar named January first as its beginning date.
-This is why the western Catholic Church marks the start of its New Year with the advent season.
+This is why, since that time, the western Catholic Church marks the start of its New Year with the advent season.

 O Lord, Creator of all things,